New drug cocktail targets Hard-to-Treat HER2 cancers

 Summary

-This early-phase study tests two drugs—DS-8201a and olaparib—together in people with advanced HER2-positive cancers that have spread or can't be removed.
-The goal is to find the safest dose and see if the combination can shrink or stabilize tumors.
-About 55 adults with certain solid tumors or platinum-resistant ovarian cancer will take part.
+This early-phase trial tests a combination of two drugs—DS-8201a and olaparib—in people with advanced HER2-expressing cancers that have spread or cannot be removed.
+DS-8201a is a smart drug that delivers chemotherapy directly to HER2-positive tumor cells, while olaparib blocks cancer cells from repairing their DNA.
+The study aims to find the safest dose and see if the combo can shrink tumors.
+About 55 adults with metastatic or platinum-resistant ovarian cancer are being enrolled.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.